Sketchware-Pro/Sketchware-Pro/README.md

 [![Join our Discord server!](https://invidget.switchblade.xyz/kq39yhT4rX)](http://discord.gg/kq39yhT4rX)

 ## Disclaimer
-This mod was not meant for any harmful purposes, such as harming Sketchware; Quite the opposite actually.
+This mod was not meant for any harmful purposes, such as harming Sketchware; Quite the opposite, actually.
 It was made to keep Sketchware alive by the community for the community.
-Please use it at your own discretion and be a Patreon backer of them, for example.
-Sadly, all other ways to support them aren't working anymore, so it's the only way available currently.
+Please use it at your own discretion and be a Patreon backer of them, for an example.
+Sadly, all other ways to support them are not working anymore, so it is the only way available currently.
 [Here's their Patreon page.](https://www.patreon.com/sketchware)

-We love Sketchware very much, and we are grateful to Sketchware's developers for making such an amazing app, but unfortunately, we haven't received updates for a long time.
+We love Sketchware very much, and we are grateful to Sketchware's developers for making such an amazing app, but unfortunately, we have not received updates for long time.
-That's why we decided to keep Sketchware alive by making this mod, plus we don't demand any money, it's completely free :)
+That is why we decided to keep Sketchware alive by making this mod, plus we do not demand any money, it is completely free :).